 Are you familiar with tahini paste?
 If you are of Middle Eastern descent, then no doubt the answer is yes.
 If not, you might be wondering just what is tahini, anyways?
 Tahini can be used to enhance recipes or can be eaten as is.
 It’s healthier than peanut butter and is made of only two ingredients; sesame seeds and oil.
 My recipe technically has three ingredients because I use two different kinds of oil, sesame seed oil, and olive oil.
 If you don’t have sesame seed oil on hand, you can just use olive oil.
 I just happen to love the intense flavor the sesame seed oil adds.

 Tahini paste is great to have on hand, especially if you like to cook.
 And by cooking I mean Middle Eastern/Mediterranean recipes.
 For example, tahini is needed to make hummus, and who doesn’t like hummus?
 It’s also one of the main ingredients in baba ganoush (roasted eggplant dip).
 Tahini is required to make tahini sauce, which is served over falafel, shawarma, and other grilled meats.
-Tahini is also used to make halva, a Middle Eastern fudge-like dessert.
+Tahini is also used to make halva, a Middle Eastern fudge-like dessert, and my own creation, tahini fudge.
 One of my favorite ways of eating oatmeal is with a Middle Eastern twist; with tahini and date syrup swirled in.
-If that’s a recipe that might interest you, leave a comment and I will work on posting the recipe!
+Finally, use the tahini to make my Vegetarian Pasty Recipe or Julleh in Assyrian.

 Cherish Your Mom!